SULFATE- & PARABEN-FREE HAIR CARE

 Step 4: Apply a serum for extra care

-What happens if the itch doesn't go away?
+What if the itching doesn't go away?

-Q: Can stress cause scalp itching?
+Q: Can stress cause an itchy scalp?

 Q: How often should I use a scalp scrub?